etienneleba/docker-symfony-website/README.md

 ##### Install docker

-It depends of your environnement, for ubuntu 18.4 see below
+It depends on your environment, for ubuntu 18.4 see below

 ##### Clone this repository